 So, while you can eat a turkey egg, you might have a difficult time finding them at the average grocery store.

-To avoid this problem, you can learn how to raise domestic turkeys and have access to delicious eggs throughout the year.
+To avoid this problem, you can learn how to raise domestic turkeys and have access to delicious eggs in the spring as well as turkey meat.
 Raising turkeys and other livestock is the path to sustainability.
-Duck Breeds: Which Is Best for Egg Production, Meat or Pet?
+Learn about the best egg laying chickens and best meat chickens.